 Gilbert, is currently and wrongly known by the anachronistic nickname, Strongbow.
 In 1139 Earl Gilbert had

 married his sister, Rose Clare, to Baderon Monmouth (d.1170) and in some manner

 obtained control of Goodrich castle.

-On Earl Richard's death the castle passed through royal custody
+On Earl Richard's death both castles passed through royal custody

-to the great Earl William Marshall from 1189 until his death in 1219.
+to the great Earl William Marshall of Pembroke.
+He held Chepstow castle from 1189 until his death in 1219.

 In 1202 he reunited the honour with Goodrich castle.

 William and his sons are said to be responsible for much of the

 current masonry at the castle, but, as ever with such claims, there is no

 proof.
 Traditionally Fitz Osbern is supposed to have built the